-The two e-mails I was sent are from an AOL account bearing Tom's name (those of you who are subscribed to the AOL service can view Tom's profile using the AOL Member Directory).
+The two e-mails I was sent were from an AOL account bearing Tom's name.
 For a number of years the e-mail contact information for Tom's ministry "God's Saving Grace" was also an AOL account ("GSGMinistries@aol.com").
 I have confirmed these e-mails as being real and will keep them on file to forward to others if there are ever requests made for me to prove the authenticity of the letters.
 (Tom brought copies of my responses to his e-mails to his October 2002 settlement meeting with Rocky Scarfone.)

 These two letters reveal the actions of a man who is compelled to lie and smear the names of others in order to defend his ministry.
 My responses to the letters were written on the same day each of them was received:

 Brian, you are making statements that have not been proven in a court of law.
 Your information is coming from a website and not legal documents.
 You should pray before you publish rumors and gossip.
 I have never deceived Focus or anyone else for that matter regarding the airing of my testimony.
 I will be praying for you for the root of bitterness you have allowed to enter into your heart.
 Go in peace, my brother.